codemacherUG/tile_proxy/Documentation/Installation/Index.rst

 Composer
 --------

-You can install tile proxy with following shell command:
+You can install tile proxy with the following shell command:

 .. code-block:: bash